gorsuch/statsdeify/README.md

 # statsdeify

-An experimental lib to transmute logs to `statsd` measurements.
+An experimental lib to transmute structured logs to `statsd` measurements.

 ## Installation